Agnez Mo: 2007–2010: Sacredly Agnezious and Indonesian Idol

-2011–2014: Agnez Mo
+2011–2014: Agnez Mo and international debut

-In early 2011, Agnes recorded a duet version of "Said I Loved You...But I Lied" with American singer Michael Bolton, for the Asian edition of his compilation album, Gems: The Duets Album with Bolton only saying that Agnes had potential.
-Her slogan "Dream, Believe, and Make it Happen" was used in a 2011 cultural conference to inspire young people organized by the US Embassy in Jakarta.
+In February 2011, Mo announced that she had signed to Sony/ATV Music Publishing.
+She recorded a duet version of "Said I Loved You...But I Lied" with American singer Michael Bolton, for the Asian edition of his compilation album, Gems: The Duets Album.
 She was chosen to perform for the 26th SEA Games 2011 Opening Ceremony, with KC Concepcion from the Philippines and the Malaysian singer, Jaclyn Victor.
 Their performance of "Together We Will Shine" was the highlight of the event.

-Agnes ended her 10-year relationship with label Aquarius Musikindo by releasing her first greatest hits album, Agnes Is My Name, on 2 February 2011.
-The album compiled ten hit singles of the past decade with two new songs, "Karena Ku Sanggup" and "Paralyzed".
+Marking a 10-year relationship with Aquarius Musikindo, Mo released her first greatest hits album, Agnes Is My Name, on 2 February 2011.
+The album compiled ten hit singles of during the 2000s with two new songs, "Karena Ku Sanggup" and "Paralyzed".
 The album was sold via Indonesian chains of fast-food restaurant KFC (Kentucky Fried Chicken), where the CD was bundled with chicken package purchase.
 This marketing strategy boosted the album sales to one million copies within three months, earning her the Million Award.
 She followed it with two non-album singles, "Rindu" and "Muda (Le O Le O)"; the later was free to download for simPATI subscribers.

-Agnes won Anugerah Musik Indonesia for Best Female Pop Artist category for two consecutive years, in 2011 with "Karena Ku Sanggup" and in 2012 with "Paralyzed".
+Mo won Anugerah Musik Indonesia for Best Female Pop Artist category for two consecutive years, in 2011 with "Karena Ku Sanggup" and in 2012 with "Paralyzed".
 She was among the Worldwide Acts Asia Pacific nominees for the 2011 MTV Europe Music Awards.
-In March 2012, she was nominated for Favorite Asian Act at the 2012 Nickelodeon Kids' Choice Awards.
-Still in the same year, she won the Mnet Asian Music Awards for Best Asian Artist from Indonesia and the Shorty Awards for The Shorty Vox Populi Award.
+The next year, she won the Mnet Asian Music Awards for Best Asian Artist from Indonesia and the Shorty Awards for The Shorty Vox Populi Award.
+She was also nominated for Favorite Asian Act at the 2012 Nickelodeon Kids' Choice Awards.